Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 NaggingBanner appears every pageShow once, respect choice

-The principle is straightforward: if your design pushes users toward accepting, it undermines the “freely given” requirement.
+The core principle: if your design pushes users toward accepting, it undermines the “freely given” requirement — regardless of what’s written in your privacy policy.

 FAQ